A Retirement Plan That Delivers Huge Tax Savings

 Defined Benefit Plans Offer a Number of Advantages

 Huge Tax Savings.
 The high contribution levels of DB plans allow plan owners access to larger tax deductions than possible with SEP-IRAs or 401(k)s.
-These deductions can add up big tax savings - $40,000 or more every year.
+These deductions can add up to big tax savings - $40,000 or more every year.

 Rapid Wealth Creation.
 The assets you contribute to a DB plan grow tax-deferred.
 This growth, combined with the higher contribution limits for DB plans, allow you to build a large retirement fund more quickly than you could with other retirement plans.